 Since 1892, there has been a reciprocal registration agreement between the various registration authorities within Australia and New Zealand for cadastral (land) surveyors.
 Under this agreement, which is consistent with the Mutual Recognition Act 1992, surveyors who are registered in an Australian state or territory, or in New Zealand, are able to gain registration in any of these jurisdictions.
-During 2015-16, the Board registered eight (8) surveyors with a cadastral endorsement under the reciprocal agreement.
+During 2016-17, the Board registered seven (7) surveyors with a cadastral endorsement under the reciprocal agreement.

 For many years the Board has had a Memorandum of Understanding (MOU) with the Board of Surveying and Spatial Information (BOSSI) of New South Wales setting out reciprocal registration rights for mine surveyors between Queensland and New South Wales.
 During 2014-15 this Memorandum of Understanding was expanded to include the Western Australian Mines Survey Board.
 This agreement supports the growing demand for recognition of mine surveyors, and allows for free movement between mines in the three states.
-During 2015-16, the Board registered five (5) mine surveyors under the MOU.
+During 2016-17, no mine surveyors sought registration under the MOU.